Sciatic nerve block

 • Nerve injury: intraneural injection, needle trauma, high-pressure injection, ischaemia (tourniquet), haematoma, infection.

-• Vascular puncture/haematoma (popliteal vessels); higher concern with anticoagulation.
+• Vascular puncture/haematoma (popliteal vessels), higher concern with anticoagulation.

-• LAST: especially with large volumes or multiple blocks; treat promptly (airway/ventilation, seizure control, lipid emulsion).
+• LAST: especially with large volumes or multiple blocks, treat promptly (airway/ventilation, seizure control, lipid emulsion).

 • Block failure/patchy block: anatomical variation (early bifurcation), inadequate spread, intramuscular injection.